JustFiesta/spring-petclinic-infrastructure/README.md

 <hr>

-### Infrastructure build server
+### Jenkins Controller

-Jenkins server inside default VPC, with its own IP and opened ports: 22, and 8080.
+Jenkins controller setted up manually in Default VPC as a part of workspace, with its own IP and opened ports: 22, 8080.

-This instance can apply or destroy incoming changes to Terraform configured AWS infrastructure, and control flow of app intergration via agent provised from Terraform.
+Main objective of this server is to check, integrate Terraform infrastrcuture and provide it as manual job.
+Additionally it acts as controller for application buildserver.

 #### Encountered problems